-If you love sitting out in the garden in the evenings, a fire pit is essential for keeping you warm after the sun’s gone down.
+If you love sitting out on your favourite patio sofa set in the evenings, a fire pit is essential for keeping you warm.
 They don’t have to cost the earth; we have some ideas on our list that you can build yourself.

 Are you ready to make a great focal point for your outdoor seating area?
 Let’s jump in!

 1. Fire pit on pebble floor

 Add some warmth to your outdoor seating area with a simple fire pit.
 Hang some twinkly lights and cosy up with cushions and blankets to continue enjoying your garden into the evening.